-Often entrepreneurs ask us same questions: ‘What technology stack should I build my startup on?
+What technology stack should I build my start-up around?
 What do you guys propose?
-What is trendy now?
-What frameworks/libs/tools my start up is going to use?’
+Which one is trendy now?
+What frameworks/libs/tools does my start-up need to use?

 Important Symfony Components

-Assetic is an asset management framework for PHP (define, compress, build etc.)
+Assetic is an asset management framework for PHP (define, compress, build, etc.).

-Monolog sends your logs to files, sockets, inboxes, databases and various web services.
+Monolog sends your logs to files, sockets, inboxes, databases, and various web services.

 SwiftMailer is a mail engine offering a flexible and elegant object-oriented approach to sending emails with a multitude of features.

-JMSSecurityExtraBundle helps to define access rules
+JMSSecurityExtraBundle helps to define access rules.

-jQuery if you have anything to do with web development, you probably have heard the term ‘jQuery’ over a million times already :)
+jQuery: if you have anything to do with web development, you have probably heard the term ‘jQuery’ over a million times already :)

 Typical Server Software Stack

-MySql/Percona 5.5 is an enhanced replacement for MySQL
+MySql/Percona 5.5 is an enhanced replacement for MySQL.

 Gearman allows your application to perform tasks in parallel, distribute processing jobs to separate processes in the same machine or other machines in a cluster, balance the processing load, and even invoke code written in other languages.